iamhriturajsaha/PHONE-PE-PULSE-DATA-ANALYSIS/README.md

 - (Planned) Insights into top states, districts, pin codes by metrics

 ### 3. 🧮 Data Analysis
-- Executed SQL queries to analyze transactions by:
+- Executed SQL queries to analyze transactions by -
   - Year, Quarter, State
   - Device brand, User engagement
 - Python used for -